whisthq/whist/.github/actions/db-migration/README.md

 The difficult part of this is that the "schema dump" is not necessarily deterministic.
 The schema dump is not "dumping" the same SQL commands that you've executed over the life of the database, or even "dumping" SQL commands in the same order.
 It's simply looking at the current schema of the running database, and "dumping" some SQL commands that would rebuild it.
 Even if the schemas of **DB_A** and **DB_B** differ by only a single SQL command, the schema dumps of each of them could look completely different.

 This means that you can't rely on a regular `git diff` on the `.sql` schema dumps of **DB_A** and **DB_B**.
 To calculate an accurate "diff" between two database schemas, those schemas need to be loaded into two running databases.
-This all happens automatically within a GitHub Actions during `fractal` push events.
+This all happens automatically within a GitHub Actions during `whist` push events.

 When the GitHub Actions migration workflow is triggered by a pull request, a container is spun up from a PostgreSQL image.
 The steps taken in the container are roughly as follows: